Copay-Africa/copay-administration/README.md

 ---

-**Co-Pay Super Admin Portal** - Empowering cooperative management through technology 🚀
+**Copay Super Admin Portal** - Empowering cooperative management through technology 🚀

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!